b23prodtm/acake2php/README.md

          RewriteRule    (.*) webroot/$1    [L]
       </IfModule>

+* **.env files**

+  Set environment variables as the following arguments, for instance on MacOS X:

+	./configure-docker-arch.sh amd64
+	# .env -> amd64.env
+	docker-compose up -d --build myphpcms_cakephp

+  Use a .env file in shell t push up into the cloud BalenaOS, with RaspberryPI3 hosts :

+	./configure-docker-arch.sh arm32
+	# .env -> arm32v7.env
+	DEBUG=1 balena push <cloud-application-name>

 ### Compatibility

-This repository is compatible with PHP 5.6 and higher, excluding any alpha or beta versions.
+* PHP 5.6 and higher, but PHP 7 's recommended, excluding any alpha or beta versions.
+* CakePHP 2.X application also supports Docker CE 18.03 and later
+* Container builder supported: docker-compose 1.2 and DockerFile version 2.1
+* Mysql 5.7 and later (or MariaDB)
+* Cloud Platforms:
+  + Openshift 3
+  + BalenaOS
+  + Kubernetes (not provided)

 ### Local built-in server
 >for local test only